OntimizeWeb/docs/_docs/22-style-guide.md

 We call surface to the different levels of background colors on the aplication.
 As you can see in the examples below there is a difference between the background of the aplication and the background of the table, those diference of colors are different surfaces.

+When the content is at different elevations it is for different reasons:

+* Contain more important content.
+* Focus attention, like a dialogue.
+* Control the surfaces behind it, like the actions on an app bar.

 <style>
     .image-gallery {overflow: auto; margin-left: 0!important;}
     .image-gallery li {float: left; display: block; margin: 0 0 1% 1%; width: 280px;}